sabirdvd/SimSCE_Caption/README.md

 Download 3.3 million images from [Conceptinal Caption](https://ai.google.com/research/ConceptualCaptions/) 300G
-Not that, the  download is slow, so it will take a couple of days.
+Note that, the  download is slow, so it will take a couple of days.

 ## Training